In this post, we will look at how primitive Scala types such as

 Integer (or whatever the wrapper class might be) is created.
 This instance however does not live on the stack but is instead allocated memory on the heap.
 This does come with all the performance implications mentioned earlier.

 Scala takes a different approach and does not partition its type system into primitive and wrapper types.
 After all, this is part of the reason why its type system is referred to as an “Unified Type System”.
-Instead all integral types (Int, Double, Long) are defined as classes that extend
+Instead all primitive types (Int, Double, Long) are defined as classes that extend

 AnyVal.
 What happens upon compilation is that the bytecode generated represents them as primitive types, thereby avoiding heap memory allocation.